 - If the word has different grammatical forms – noun, verb, adjective, person – does the stress change?

 - And don’t forget to say the word out loud a few times – get used to the movements your mouth needs to make the sounds.

 2. Listen and repeat – practise putting English words together

 The best way to improve your pronunciation of connected speech is to copy the speech of native speakers.

 Listening and repeating is a repetitive, mechanical exercise that trains you to make the right English sounds in the right sequence.

 It’s often more useful if the sentences you are listening to and repeating are nonsense.
 You just need to pay attention to the sound, not to the meaning of what you’re saying.

 Here are some online resources that you can use to listen and repeat:

 - Do you like singing along to your favourite music?
-On YouTube you can find karaoke versions of most popular music.
-I recommend songs by The Beatles, such as ‘I am the Walrus‘ (or here for a normal version with subtitles) and ‘Strawberry Fields Forever‘ (or here for a normal version with subtitles) because the lyrics are nonsense, but the words are pronounced very clearly.
+On YouTube and Lyrics Training you can find karaoke versions of most popular music.
+I recommend songs by The Beatles, such as ‘I am the Walrus’ and ‘Strawberry Fields Forever’ because the lyrics are nonsense, but the words are pronounced very clearly.
 This is an excellent way of practicing connected speech.

-Also, have listened to all the videos in the first part of this article, and repeated the sounds?
-They are a good way to practise your pronunciation and train your mouth – and then return here in a few days and repeat the exercises.
+Also, have you listened to all the videos in the first part of this article, and repeated the sounds?
+They are a good way to practise your pronunciation and train your mouth – and then return here tomorrow and repeat the exercises.